CONNECT WITH US

-Delegates who complete the Congress of Future Medical Leaders have the unique opportunity to earn one college credit offered by New Charter University.
+Delegates who complete the Congress of Future Medical Leaders have the unique opportunity to earn one college credit offered by Bottega University.
 This optional credit is available for an additional cost and upon completion of additional coursework.

-As you know, there are invaluable advantages of picking up college credits while still in high school… The most obvious benefit is getting credit for the course in both high school and college.
+There are invaluable advantages of picking up college credits while still in high school…

-- College admission officers look favorably upon applicants with post-secondary credits on their transcript.
-It suggests initiative and that a student may be better prepared to succeed in college;
+- College admission officers look favorably upon applicants with post-secondary credits on their transcripts.
+It suggests initiative and that a student may be better prepared to succeed in college; and

 - You’re ahead of the game!
 You’ve obtained credits before even stepping foot on a college campus.

-What Delegates must do to be eligible for New Charter University (NCU) credit:
+What Delegates must do to be eligible for Bottega University credit:

-1. Attend the Congress and follow the instructions provided at the Congress to “check-in.”
+- Attend the Congress and follow the instructions provided at the Congress to “log-on.”

-The Congress Reflection and the Case Study essay answers will be graded by NCU faculty to determine whether the student will earn credit.
-Short essay answers will be graded based on the student’s ability to clearly synthesize their experience at the Congress in their answers.
-To earn credit, passing requires a grade of C or higher, as is expected of all other undergraduate-level NCU students.
-Full course instructions will be provided upon registration with New Charter University.
+The Congress Reflection essay will be graded by Bottega University faculty to determine whether the student will earn credit.
+Essays will be graded based on the student’s ability to clearly synthesize his/her experience at the Congress in his/her reflection.
+To earn credit, passing requires a grade of C or higher, as is expected of all other undergraduate-level Bottega University courses.
+Full course instructions and access will be provided as the Congress approaches.

-- The cost of the one college credit offered by NCU in conjunction with the Congress of Future Medical Leaders is $275.
-This includes $225 for college credit tuition plus a $50 NCU registration fee.
+The cost of the one college credit offered by Bottega University in conjunction with the Congress of Future Medical Leaders is $275.
+This includes $225 for college credit tuition plus a $50 Bottega University registration fee.
 Included with the fees for college credit is one transcript.
-Additional transcripts are available from NCU for $15 each.
+Additional transcripts are available from Bottega University for $15 each.

 College Credit Money Back Guarantee